ElanMedoff/cd_elevator/README.md

 ## Status codes:

 - `1`: Generic error
-- `2`: Invalid forwards action.
-The current dir is already the top of the stack, can't move any more forwards.
+- `2`: Invalid forwards action - the current dir is already the top of the stack, can't move any more forwards
-- `3`: Invalid navigation.
-Attempted to navigate to a directory that isn't the child of the current dir.
+- `3`: Invalid change_dir action - attempted to navigate to a directory that isn't the child of the current dir

 ## Requirements

 - [deno](https://docs.deno.com/runtime/#install-deno)

-## FAQ

-### Q: Why do you need to execute the script with `source`, why not with `./`?

-A: When executing a script with `./`, a new sub-shell is spawned to run the script.
-Changing your directory in the subshell only applies _within_ the subshell, and it won't affect the shell where you initially executed `cd_time_machine`.
-In order to run a script within your current shell - and have directory changes take affect in your current shell - the `source` keyword is necessary.

-### Q: Is `cd_time_machine` fast?

-A: About `0.005s` for a directory change or backwards navigation, `0.03s` for a forwards navigation (on my local machine, not tested very rigorously).
-To keep things fast, I make Deno calls _after_ any navigation and send the job to the background to avoid blocking the main script.
-The exception is a forwards navigation, since that requires reading from the database before navigating.

-### Q: Why not use `pushd`, `popd`, and `dirs -v`?

-A: This script is looking to do a bit more than push and pop from a history stack - I also want to navigate _along_ it.
-I'm sure this is possible with a pure bash implementation, but I'm more comfortable working in typescript.

 ### Suggested aliases/functions